-The Danish Medicines Agency is granting authorization to companies for the export of medical cannabis following the introduction of new legislation.
+The Danish Medicines Agency is granting authorisations to companies to export medical cannabis after the introduction of new legislation.

-According to legislation introduced in January 2019, companies may be granted authorization for the export of cannabis products.
-Including primary products, intermediate products and bulk cannabis.
-However, such authorization is made conditional upon the company having previously obtained permission by the Danish Medicines Agency (Lægemiddelstyrelsen) to produce cannabis products.
+According to legislation introduced in January 2019, companies may be granted authorisation to export cannabis products.
+Such authorisation concerns cannabis bulk and Danish-grown primary products.
+However, such authorisation is conditional upon the company having previously obtained permission from the Danish Medicines Agency (Lægemiddelstyrelsen) to produce cannabis products.

 Export of medical cannabis primary products